sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 == Other Notes ==
 - **Cloudflare Compatibility**: Ensure Cloudflare is configured to pass `CF-Connecting-IP` headers for accurate IP detection.
 Check your Cloudflare dashboard if logged IPs are incorrect.
 - **Bot IP Ranges**: Update the **Bot IP Ranges** field every 6 months (next update: March 2026) using official sources (e.g., Google, Bing, Yandex documentation).
 Duplicate ranges are automatically removed on save.
+- **High Traffic Bots**: Verified bots exceeding the configured limit (default: 100 requests per minute) are logged for monitoring but not blocked.
+Check the High Traffic Excluded Bots Log regularly.
+- **Timezone**: Set the WordPress timezone to `Europe/Athens` (Settings > General > Timezone) for accurate timestamp display in logs.
-- **Performance**: For high-traffic sites, clear the Blocked IPs Log and Banned IPs Log regularly to prevent database growth.
+- **Performance**: For high-traffic sites, clear the Blocked IPs Log, Banned IPs Log, and High Traffic Excluded Bots Log regularly to prevent database growth.
-- **Customization**: Contact the author for additional features like custom error pages, email notifications for suspicious bots, or advanced logging.
+- **Customization**: Contact the author for additional features like custom error pages, email notifications for high traffic bots, or advanced logging.